Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Estimators

-The TMLE estimator $\widehat{\Psi}^{TMLE}$ is an efficient, doubly-robust estimator.
+The TMLE estimator $\widehat{\Psi}^{TMLE}$ is another semi-parametrically efficient, doubly-robust estimator.
+For a more comprehensive introduction to TMLE for applied work in the binary exposure setting, we refer researchers to the 2017 paper ``Targeted Maximum Likelihood Estimation for Causal Inference in Observational Studies'' by Schuler and Rose \cite{schuler_targeted_2017}.
+The TMLE presented for the BATE is equivalent to the binTMLE presented in \cite{van_der_laan_nonparametric_2023} and achieves the semi-parametric efficiency bound under the assumption of missingness at random.
 We provide a brief overview of the steps required below.
-For a more comprehensive introduction to TMLE for applied work in the binary treatment setting, we refer researchers to the 2017 paper ``Targeted Maximum Likelihood Estimation for Causal Inference in Observational Studies'' by Schuler and Rose \cite{schuler_targeted_2017}.
-The TMLE presented for the BATE is equivalent to the binTMLE presented in \cite{van_der_laan_nonparametric_2023} and is efficient under the assumption of missingness at random.

 \begin{enumerate}